 Campers participate in traditional camp activities such as swimming, arts and crafts and campfires.
 Additionally, there are specific exercises built into the weekend that help the campers cope with grief, re-build trust and self-awareness.
 For instance, lakeside on Saturday evening, there is a moving memorial service designed to provide healing and closure opportunities for the campers.

 Although on the surface, the camping challenges may seem recreational, each one has a therapeutic component that helps kids develop coping skills to manage their grief.
 In addition, peer-to-peer interaction with other campers of the same age who experienced a loss of a loved one teaches children they are not alone in their sorrow.

 Registration includes completing an application and participating in an interview with an HPH Hospice bereavement counselor.
 The one-time $10.00 registration fee, is the only cost associated with your child’s entire camp experience.
 Scholarships are available, if needed.
 Transportation to the camp is provided and leaves from several different HPH Hospice locations.
 Campers are reunited with their families for the closing ceremony on Sunday and return home together.

-The 24th annual Camp REACH OUT is scheduled for Friday, April 7 to Sunday, April 9, 2017.
+The 24th annual Camp REACH OUT occurred Friday, April 7 to Sunday, April 9, 2017.